 Working in teams can be one of the most efficient ways to get work done in the workplace.
 Imagine if your favorite sports team had no communication on what their assigned jobs are.
 What if everyone did whatever they wanted?
 What if everyone wanted to be a quarterback?
 Could they get the job done, or would it be a giant fiasco?

 Teamwork makes the dream work.
 Without properly communicating what everyone’s assigned responsibilities are, many important key factors may be ignored and certain tasks could overlap each other.
 This could lead to resentment between employees and a failed project.

-Now that you have seen what poor communication can do the workplace here are 3 positive things that will come out of good communication:
+Now that you know what poor communication can do in the workplace, here are 3 positive things that will come out of good communication: